 "An Introduction” is a starting point to understand how Kamala Das negotiated with patriarchy, identity and poetic creativity.
 This article is a detailed analysis of the poem with special emphasis on why this poem is confessional and how this poem is both a personal revelation and a universal one.

-In his play "Look Back in Anger", Osborne draws the character of Alison Porter in unique shade.
+In his play "Look Back in Anger", Osborne draws the character of Alison Porter in a unique shade.
 The article examines the character of Alison as a figure of passivity and resistance and analyses her relationship with Jimmy, her husband, as a means to understand her innate personality.

-Synge names his play "Riders to the Sea" as a symbolic revelation of his play's central theme: duality of life and death.
+Synge names his play "Riders to the Sea" as a symbolic revelation of his play's central theme: the duality of life and death.
 While the sea is the universal setting of mortality, the riders are the living beings who need to live out their existence only to eventually end their ride at sea.

-Caliban, the degenerate figure of malice and hatred, in "The Tempest" is a highly controversial Shakespearean character.
+Caliban, the degenerate figure of malice and hatred in "The Tempest," is a highly controversial Shakespearean character.
 While the original productions staged him as a monster, postcolonial critics have widely questioned such representation in terms of identity, indigenous voices and silences.

 Oliver Twist is a remarkable creation of Charles Dickens.
 His character is a unique blend of goodness, curiosity and sensitivity.
 The article is about some of the special qualities of Oliver as the central character negotiating with malice and challenges of society emerging as a heroic figure.